 The basis of accounting determines when transactions are reported in the financial statements.
 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recognized when earned and expenses are recognized at the time liabilities are incurred, regardless of when the related cash flows take place.
 Non-exchange transactions, in which the County either gives or receives value without directly receiving or giving equal value in exchange, include, for example, sales and property taxes, grants, and donations.
-On an accrual basis, revenue from sales taxes is recognized in the fiscal year for which the taxes are levied.
-Revenue from grants and donations are recognized in the fiscal year in which all eligibility requirements have been satisfied.
-TSRs are recognized as they are collected due to the unpredictability of the revenues and the difficulty with which to estimate the amounts earned.
+On an accrual basis, revenue from sales taxes is recognized in the underlying 'exchange' transaction takes place.
+Revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
+Revenue from grants and donations are recognized as they are collected due to the unpredictability of the revenues and the difficulty with which to estimate the amounts earned.